Jorfishdan/FundFinder-client/README.md

 ### Prerequesites
 - To view the server-side, you will also need to install the server side code found here [Server-Side](https://github.com/Jorfishdan/FundFinder-server "Back-End Repository").
 - You will need your own `.env` file enabled for your server to run. **Example**, `PORT=8080`.
-This will be in the Installation Steps as well as the Client-Side repository.
+This will be in the Installation Steps as well as the Server-Side repository.

 ### Installation Steps